run2bizdocs/documentation/en-us/docs/4biz-helium/processes/release/use/suspend-release.md

 title: Suspend release registration
 Description: Allows to suspend the execution of the release.

 # Suspend release registration
 This functionality allows to suspend the execution of the release.

 Before getting started
 --------------------------

-In order to suspend the execution of the release, it's necessary to register the release, the justification of the request for release and permission to suspend.
+To suspend the execution of a release, it is necessary to register the release, the justification of the request for release and permission to suspend.

 Procedure
 -------------

-1. Access the functionality through the main menu Processes \> Release Management \> Release;
+1. Access the functionality through the main menu Processes > Release Management > Release.

 2. Find the release you want to suspend, click on it and then on the button “More Options”.
-Select the option "Suspend";
+Select the option "Suspend”.

-3. Complete the justification of the suspension and its complement;
+3. Complete the justification of the suspension and its complement.

 4. Click on "Save";

 What to do next
 -------------------

 Verify if the status of the release is "Suspended" in the release list.

 Related
 -----------